hashicorp/vagrant/website/source/docs/boxes.html.md

 end
 ```

-For other users, we recommend the [Bento boxes](https://atlas.hashicorp.com/bento).
+For other users, we recommend the [Bento boxes](https://vagrantcloud.com/bento).
 The Bento boxes are [open source](https://github.com/chef/bento) and built for a number of providers including VMware, Virtualbox, and Parallels.
 There are a variety of operating systems and versions available.

 These are the only two officially-recommended box sets.

-~> **It is often a point of confusion**, but Canonical (the company that makes the Ubuntu operating system) publishes boxes under the "ubuntu" namespace on Atlas.
+~> **It is often a point of confusion**, but Canonical (the company that makes the Ubuntu operating system) publishes boxes under the "ubuntu" namespace on Vagrant Cloud.
 These boxes only support Virtualbox and do not provide an ideal experience for most users.
 If you encounter issues with these boxes, please try the Bento boxes instead.